will1410/next.sysprefs/README.md

 ----------

-Once all files are saved in the github folder, run github desktop to sync with the online repository.
+Once all files are saved in the github folder, use Git or Atom to sync with the online repository.